Topical Maps Entities How It Works

 Covers immediate safety steps, assessments clinicians use, evidence-based interventions to reduce self-harm, and family communication strategies.

-Content Strategy for Child and Adolescent Therapy Resources
+Content strategy and topical authority plan for Child and Adolescent Therapy Resources

 The recommended SEO content strategy for Child and Adolescent Therapy Resources is the hub-and-spoke topical map model: one comprehensive pillar page on Child and Adolescent Therapy Resources, supported by 40 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Child and Adolescent Therapy Resources — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Child and Adolescent Therapy Resources.

 47